GDS2005/pharmatube/README.md

 <li>Edit the <code>.env</code> file with your specific configuration settings.</li>

+<li>There is important to check if products/migrations is empty</li>

 <li>Needed if we make some changes in the code.</li>
 <pre><code>python manage.py makemigrations</code></pre>